fredgibbs/fredgibbs.github.io/posts/consider-the-poster.md

 The mound of crumpled scratch paper in my office (very tricky wind currents!) could have been read as failure.
 Actually, the creative process proved incredibly productive.
 Unexpectedly, it focused an interesting synergy between the physical constraints of the poster board, pieces of paper, and my conceptions of what the _Programming Historian_ is about. **It provided new clarity about what we're doing, what we're not, and what can be better communicated—all in ways that I hadn't seen before.** Such revelations, of course, are as much applicable to individual research projects as to community-based digital resources like _Programming Historian_.

-## Bring on the Noise, Funk, and especially Posters
+## Inspire conversation
 I won't here belabor the value of physical over virtual conversation; that's hardly news.
 But I found it surprising what a different cross-section of interested folks I could talk to about _Programming Historian_ that I would not have engaged with otherwise.
-I got questions—and more importantly, _kinds_ of questions—about the site I never would have got via email; I got to understand how people might approach what/who we are and what we are trying to do in a way that never would have manifested itself virtually.
+I got different questions and, more importantly, different _kinds_ of questions about the site I never would have got via email; I got to understand how people might approach what/who we are and what we are trying to do in a way that never would have manifested itself virtually.

 As valuable as the poster-creation process can be, the product of course matters as well.
 A good poster serves as a inspiring and intriguing visualization of your abstract (research project) or mission (community resource).
 As digital versions can be put online and referenced after the fact, the poster far outlives the individual poster session where it makes its debut.